inviscow/Lab/README.md

 # Lab
-This repo is for testing servers or for holding data.
+This repo is for testing or for holding data.